 In the 1990s, one of Bloom’s students, Lorin Anderson, revised the original taxonomy.
 In the amended version of Bloom’s Taxonomy, the names of the major cognitive process categories were changed to indicate action because thinking implies active engagements.
 Instead of listing knowledge as a part of the taxonomy, the category is divided into different types of knowledge: factual, conceptual, procedural, and metacognitive.
 This newer taxonomy also moves the evaluation stage down a level and the highest element becomes “creating” (aka in the context here as synthisophizing, integrating the wisdoms of history, based on fact and truth, into present culture)

 Note that computers can process and correlate billions of bits of information per second, whereas the human brain at the consciousness level is very limited in that capacity.
 Also note that the human brain can integrate many pieces of related information and create new and original ideas, not just correlates.
 Looking at Bloom’s taxonomy, computers can remember, understand, apply, analyze (correlate) and even evaluate information.
 But at the top of Bloom’s taxonomy, only the human brain can create new and original ideas integrating many pieces information from many different areas and come up with something completely new and of possible societal value.
 In this case computers can't synthisophize: they can't figure out the wisdoms of history, much less integrate them into our present culture, only we and the human brain can do that.

-History and description of Bloom's taxonomy:
+History of Bloom's taxonomy:

 Bloom’s Taxonomy is a classification system created in 1948 by education psychologist Benjamin Bloom and several colleagues to categorize intellectual skills and behavior important to learning.
 Bloom identified six cognitive levels: knowledge, comprehension, application, analysis, synthesis, and evaluation, with sophistication growing from basic knowledge-recall skills to the highest level, evaluation.